turing4ever/turing4ever.github.io/about.md

 key: page-about
 ---

-A blog on things that matter.
+A blog on random things that temporarily mattered.